nawazish-github/bau/README.md

 # Run Environment :
 - Clone the repository to desired path directory.
 - Open command prompt, go to the clone repository path directory(eg: ./cd ..pathdirectory).
-- To run directory use command line, >nmp run dev.
+- To run directory use command line, >npm run dev.
 - Copy Local: http://localhost:####/ , and open in browser.